 The United States government, through its CDC and USAID, offered essential support in the preparation of opening plans called “guidelines for the normalization of the provision of health services in the face of the Covid-19 pandemic”, through continuous technical assistance and making support material available, which was used as the basis for the drafting of these guidelines.
 Subsequently, the United States government followed the accompaniment by reviewing these drafts, sharing the protocol implemented in the United States, as well as in other countries, which allowed the Dominican government to learn about best practices and adapt the plan to the specific conditions of the country.

-Dr. Bianca Álvarez [please insert her title with CDC], who led the CDC’s efforts in this area, assures that “the preparation of this guide was testimony to a great effort on the part of the Ministry of Health in conjunction with the various consultants that included PAHO, USAID, and us as CDC.
+Dr. Bianca Álvarez, CDC epidemiologist in the Dominican Republic, who led the CDC’s efforts in this area, assures that “the preparation of this guide was testimony to a great effort on the part of the Ministry of Health in conjunction with the various consultants that included PAHO, USAID, and us as CDC.
 It was an exceptional experience to work hand in hand with colleagues from different areas on an issue of such importance as the reopening of health services during a global pandemic. ”

 Dr. Claudia Valdéz, who directs the Health Management and Innovation (GIS) entity, responsible for the preparation of these guidelines, states that “it was a pleasure to be able to share this experience, which It was an excellent coordination job and of a very high technical level between various agencies ”.

 These general guidelines synthesize the best available evidence for the prevention and control of the transmission of COVID-19 in health sector institutions.
 The recommended sanitary measures incorporate the human rights approach and emphasize the operational actions that public and private health sector institutions must take to minimize the risks of contagion in their work environment and guarantee services to the vulnerable population.